 Here's a snapshot of TMU’s admissions criteria directly from their website:

-• “The School of Medicine will use a holistic admissions process embedding the principles of anti-racism, accessibility, EDI, decolonization and Reconciliation.
+- “The School of Medicine uses a holistic admissions process embedding the principles of anti-racism, accessibility, EDI, decolonization and Reconciliation.

-• Admission will be based on academic performance, progress towards an undergraduate degree in any discipline and academic, extracurricular and professional experience.
+- Admission is based on academic performance, progress towards an undergraduate degree in any discipline and academic, extracurricular and professional experience.

-• The process will be designed to purposefully admit equity-deserving students and to identify and select applicants interested in primary care practice, particularly in medically underserved areas.
+- The process is designed to purposefully admit equity-deserving students and to identify and select applicants interested in primary care practice, particularly in medically underserved areas.

-TMU MD program applicants will need hold a bachelor’s degree and demonstrate academic excellence, typically measured by GPA.
+TMU MD program applicants need to hold a bachelor’s degree and demonstrate academic excellence, typically measured by GPA.
 However, they don’t require a specific undergraduate major, nor do they have strict prerequisites.

 Education Pathways at TMU